daemonio/reddit-poster/README.md

 # How to use

 1) Run `poster.py` and wait.
 The scripts watches the file `postfile.txt` for new posts.
-2) Add your posts to `postsfile.txt` using this sintaxe:
+2) Add your posts to `postfile.txt` using this sintaxe:

     subreddit_name~title of the post~link of the post~schedule